Our latest annual security report is available for you to review.

 - Vehicles that are parked illegally on campus will be issued citations.

-Schoolcraft College Police Department Officers are authorized to write City of Livonia traffic citations under Title VI, Chapter I, of the Livonia Code.
+Schoolcraft College Police Department Officers are authorized to write City of Livonia traffic citations under section 10.03.035 - Enforcement of Title 10 Upon Public School Property, of the Livonia Code of Ordinances.
 Tickets are payable to the 16th District Court located at 15140 Farmington Road, Livonia.

 If You Hear the Siren